 Another trick I use a lot to show something is further back in the distance is to pull apart the thread.
 Each piece of thread comes in strands of six.
 So for the closest flowers I used all six strands, and for the smaller flowers in the distance I pulled it apart to two or three.

 Another challenge of this composition was stitching tiny windmills.
 Instead of attempting to capture every tiny detail of these complex buildings, I reduce them to their most basic shapes and start adding detail from there.
 It turns out that windmills are basically just four rectangles, splayed in different directions, that sit on top of triangles with the tops cut off.

 So where was this magical land of canals, windmills and cloudy skies?
 Kinderdijk is a UNESCO heritage site located in the Netherlands.
 It is a series of 19 towering windmills that date back to the 1700s.
 We stopped there on our drive home from a petal-filled weekend at Keukenhof, the largest flower garden in the world.
 I thought we were in for a quick photo-op with some cute windmills but it quickly turned into a three-hour sight-seeing experience!
 We took a boat ride down the canal, went inside several of windmills which were preserved to show us how families used to live in the them (!!), and obviously took A LOT of pictures.
 We got rained on a bit, but it was worth it too see those moody clouds swirling over these enormous, dark structures.

-This embroidery of Kinderdijk has already been snatched up, but you can view many more available embroidered postcards from my travels here!
 You can also follow along my current stitching and traveling adventures on my Instagram. @libbywilliams

 I'll leave you with this future cover of National Geographic.
 Auf Wiedersehen!